Title: Army Sergeant, Civil War; bricklayer, pigeon fancier

 Plot Location: Section 128, Lot 55

-John was a bricklayer his entire life, aside from his military service.
-Street after street of similar-looking houses with brick exteriors (commonly referred to as “row houses”) were being built in South Philly to meet the need for housing due to an influx of immigrants.
-A famine in Ireland during the 1840s sent one million of its citizens to America during that decade alone, many of them arriving in John’s neighborhood called Point Breeze.
+John was a bricklayer his entire working life, aside from his military service.
+Street after street of similar-looking houses with brick exteriors, called “row houses,” were being built in South Philly to meet the need for housing due to an influx of immigrants.
+A famine in Ireland during the 1840s sent one million of its citizens to America during that decade alone, many of them arriving in John’s neighborhood, known as Point Breeze.
 That population boom caused a housing crunch, and it meant John had a steady income.

 One of those Irish immigrants, his 18-year-old sweetheart, Margaret Dever, walked the aisle to become his bride.
 That was on August 16, 1859 at Ninth Presbyterian Church when John was 22.
 Two years later, the citizens of Philadelphia began to rally behind the Union in putting down the rebellion of the southern states.
 Over 100,000 patriotic young men of the city served in the Army between 1861-65.

 Enthusiasm wasn’t as high in other parts of the country.
-As a result, a federal mandate in 1863 required its male citizens to register for “conscription” because recruiting volunteers had become more difficult.
+As a result, a federal mandate in 1863 required its male citizens to register for “conscription.”
 The wealthy could pay $300 for an exemption, which was an average worker’s salary for an entire year.
 Black men were exempt because they weren’t citizens.
 Public outrage swelled, especially among the Irish in New York City where the worst rioting took place.
 Hundreds were killed and 3000 people of color were left homeless.
-An army general had to be sent to Philadelphia to suppress any outbreak of violence, which ran rampant across the state.
+An army general had to be sent to Philadelphia to suppress any outbreak of violence, which was rampant across the state.